 Partners: Ockham’s Razor, Imitating the Dog, and The Factory Youth Zone

-Focusing on widening young people’s aspirations through participation in the arts, this project brings together 40 young people not in education, employment or training (NEET) from North Manchester.
-The consortium will develop a spectacular large-scale site-specific production combining digital arts and aerial performance, for touring in 2017.
+Focusing on widening young people’s aspirations through participation in the arts, this project brought together 40 young people not in education, employment or training (NEET) from North Manchester.
+The consortium developed a spectacular large-scale site-specific production combining digital arts and aerial performance, for touring in 2018.

 Lead organisation: Geese Theatre Company

 Partners: Birmingham Rep, Reel Access, Changes UK and Crisis UK

 Rising to the challenge of demonstrating the impact of arts engagement in improving recovery rates, this project created an ensemble of adults recovering from substance misuse, through collaboration with two recovery agencies.
 The project established the ensemble as an independent entity who will continue to create and perform.

 Partners: Novak, Katherine Low Settlement, and West Yorkshire Playhouse

 Challenging the perceptions of older people in society and in the arts, this project focused on transforming older people’s memories into an ambitious new work.
 The cast included older people and actors performing together.

 Lead organisation: Graeae Theatre Company

 Exploring the issues of physical fitness on rehabilitation, this project highlighted the often forgotten casualties of war.
 Deaf and disabled ex-veterans were trained in theatre and aerial performance to develop a powerful commemoration for the soldiers who were disabled during the World Wars and later lost their lives.

 Partners: Art Link, Plan B, Fullbright, Manifesto JA and Yuva Ekta Foundation